PCB Trace Corrosion: Why It Happens and How to Prevent It

 When most people drop their cell phone in water, they hurriedly dry off the outside of the phone, remove the battery, and toss the phone in a bag of rice.
 The myth goes that the rice draws water out from the inside of the phone, thus saving your phone’s the precious electronic circuitry, your wallet’s money, and your own sanity.

 What people don’t realize is that simply drying out your phone is not a solution.
 Water ingress can cause the device to short out, killing the phone immediately.
-But if the device does not break, corrosion will accumulate over time.
+But if the device does not break, creep corrosion will accumulate over time.
 Electronic devices start corroding as soon as they get wet, and they continue corrode as they are operated.
 This is typically what causes devices to fail.

 Electrochemical Corrosion Failure

 There are two primary electrochemical corrosion mechanisms: galvanic and electrolytic.
-Galvanic corrosion occurs when two different metals are in electrical contact in the presence of an ionic liquid or an electrolyte solution.
+Galvanic corrosion occurs when two different metals are in electrical contact in the presence of an ionic contamination or an electrolyte solution.
 There is a natural voltage difference between the two metals (known as the “electrode potential”).
 As a result, current flows towards the more resistant metal, and the more resistant metal corrodes faster.

 Don't let water end your circuit boards.